Prasanto19/portfolio/README.md

 ## Built With

-This is my personal <a href="http://prasanto19.github.io/portfolio" target="_blank">portfolio website</a> which features some of my github projects as well as my resume and technical skills.<br/>
+This is my personal <a href="http://prasanto19.github.io/portfolio" target="_blank">portfolio website</a>
+which features some of my github projects as well as my resume and technical skills.<br/>
+It's a self developed personal project created using create-react-app with react.js.

 This portfolio was built using these technologies.